marc-despland/sensorsbank/README.md

-# ImageBank server
+# SensorsBank server

-It's a simple NodeJs server to store images on a Mongo Database
+It's a simple NodeJs server to store sensors data on a Mongo Database

 ## Configuration